Linaro/OpenCSD/README.md

                     AutoFDO: update documentation for AutoFDO usage and add in "record.sh" script
 - _Version 0.9.3_:  Bugfix: Test snapshot library not handling 'offset' parameters in dump file sections.
                     Install: ocsd_if_version.h moved to opencsd/include to allow installation on OS & use in compiling client apps.
+- _Version 0.10.0_: __Updates__: Add additional information about the last instruction to the generic output packet.
+                    __Docs__: update docs for updated output packet.
+                    __Bugfix__: typecast removed from OCSD_VER_NUM in ocsd_if_version.h to allow use in C pre-processor.
+                    __Bugfix__: ETMV4: Interworking ISA change between A32-T32 occasionally missed during instruction decode.

 Licence Information